UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

     In [133]: food
     Out[133]: ['eggs', 'ham', 'spam']

-Because these methods mutate the list in place, they have a return value of ``None``
+Because these methods mutate the list in place, they have a return value of ``None``.

 Custom Sorting
 --------------

 ``.sort()`` can take an optional ``key`` parameter.

-It should be a function that takes one parameter (list items one at a time) and returns something that can be used for sorting:
+It should be a function that takes one parameter -- which will contain each list item, one at a time -- and returns something that can be used for sorting:

 .. code-block:: ipython